RangHo/church-lamb/docs/grammar.md

 > **Syntax** \
 > `<function definition> ::= '\' <identifier> '.' <expression>`

-A _function definition_ create a new function.
+A _function definition_ creates a new function.
 While traditionally a function is typeset with a Greek letter lambda(`λ`), here it is replaced with a backslash character(`\`) as it is much more convenient to type on regular keyboard while having similar appearance.